armbian/documentation/docs/Developer-Guide_Building-with-Docker.md

 First, start docker-shell on the host build system:
 ```
-@droid:~/armbian$ ./compile.sh docker-shell RELEASE=bullseye BOARD=rockpi-4a BRANCH=edge
+@droid:~/armbian$ ./compile.sh docker-shell RELEASE=trixie BOARD=rockpi-4a BRANCH=edge
 ```
-From there, `RELEASE=bullseye BOARD=rockpi-4a BRANCH=edge` are passed into shell and will be set into envirounment variables.
+From there, `RELEASE=trixie BOARD=rockpi-4a BRANCH=edge` are passed to the shell and set as environment variables.

 Next, we can simply start building an image:
 ```